camiacquarone/Student-Store/README.md

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

+The demo was great.
+We had less time to present but my presentation was straight to the point.

 ### Shout out
 Shout Out to Dariel, Keith, and Alex for helping throughout the project.